 In the above figure, we can see that there is multiple tasks making progress at the same time.
 This figure shows the concurrency because concurrency is the technique that deals with the lot of things at a time.

-Parallelism related to an application in which the tasks are divided into smaller sub-tasks that are processed simultaneously or parallel.
-It is used for increasing the throughput and computational speed of the system by using the multiple processors.
-It is the technique that do lot of things simultaneously.
+Parallelism is related to an application where tasks are divided into smaller sub-tasks that are processed seemingly simultaneously or parallel.
+It is used to increase the throughput and computational speed of the system by using multiple processors.
+It enables single sequential CPUs to do lot of things “seemingly” simultaneously.